Business is all about growth, isn’t it? Healthy, sustainable growth.

 A LOT of insightful posts have already been made about Net Revenue Retention (aka NRR, Net Dollar Retention, and NDR).
 And many of these posts were by thought leaders who have been in the SaaS game for a long time.

 In Jason Lemkin’s post about How to Build a $100+ Billion SaaS Company, he stated that “Net Revenue Retention is the #1 most important metric in SaaS.”
-Jason believes that revenue from current customers is more important to growth than revenue from new customers.
+Jason believes that revenue from current customers (aka NRR revenue) is more important to growth than revenue from new customers.
 I’ll explore why this might be true in more detail below.

-Finally, Tomasz Tunguz eloquently and succinctly made the case for optimizing NRR when he explained how a 20% increase in NRR leads to a doubling of company ARR in 5 years!
+Finally, Tomasz Tunguz succinctly made the case for optimizing NRR when he explained how a 20% increase in NRR leads to a doubling of company ARR in 5 years!
 Talk about real growth.

 A few things to keep in mind:

 For me, there are four reasons why NRR is a key SaaS metric: